 Writers here can take their pick without being overwhelmed and come out a winner if they choose any of our 21 top book publishing companies in North Carolina.

-An award winning author of children’s books, Cathy Brophy founded Warren Publishing in 1988.
+An award winning author of children’s books, Cathy Brophy founded Warren Publishing in 1988 and Mindy Kuhn is the current owner.
 An all women agency that provides a 5 step process to publishing, Warren Publishing has won awards for its unique approach to getting books published.
 They also have an annual writing contest for women military veterans or women military family members.
 Writers can expect to work with the team in collaboration to give their book every chance it deserves to succeed.
 The Charlotte based company is currently looking for manuscripts in fiction, children’s books, thriller, mystery, lifestyle, fitness, cooking, travel and self-help.
 You can find submission guidelines on this page.

 Edwina Woodbury took over Chapel Hill Press in 1999 and has turned it into a profitable self-publishing company.
 Since then, they have managed to help many writers achieve their dream of becoming a published author.
 The full service agency offers editing, proofreading, designing, planning and marketing services for writers.
 Fiction, biographies, self-help, mystery, coffee table books, children’s books and memoirs are just some of the genres they are interested in.
 Writers can fill this detailed form to learn more about services and packages.

 Ted Ruybal and Clara Jackson started Wisdom House Books to use their publishing experience and help guide writers through the complicated literary world.
-The boutique aims to give you all the services like editing, indexing, ghostwriting, designing, layout, photography, publicity, marketing, social media, illustration, branding and digitizing.
+This boutique publisher aims to give you various services such as editing, indexing, ghostwriting, designing, layout, photography, publicity, marketing, social media, illustration, branding and digitizing.
 They are interested in publishing children’s books, romance, fiction, memoirs, suspense, crime, entertainment, fashion, lifestyle and graphic novels.
-You can get a free 10 page evaluation of your manuscript by submitting it to email@example.com.
+You can get a free 10 page evaluation of your manuscript by submitting it to firstname.lastname@example.org.